ranassss/pdsnd_github/README.md

 bikeshare project

 ### Description
-bikeshare python project for PFDS
+bikeshare python project for PFDS nanodegree from udacity

 ### Files used
 1- chicago.csv